G4FEV/SDRUno-Smart-Switch/README.md

 * You don’t have to use all the outputs just park them out of the way near the 2GHz (or 1KHz) end of the spectrum so they never operate or comment them out.

 * Just because there are 14 outputs (Bands A–N) the user can split the spectrum into as few chunks as required.
 * Take care as you move higher up in the spectrum.
-There are a lot of zeroooos to trip over.
+There are lots of zeroooos to trip over.
 It’s easy to get in a right old mess.
 (I speak from experience!)

 * There is no reason why you shouldn’t have TWO or more outputs active for a particular frequency if that suits your needs (To switch in a filter or preamp).